 Handling a divorce is a very personal, highly emotional matter.
-Your house, your money, your children and your retirement will all be discussed at length while you work toward agreement.
+Your house, your money, your children and your retirement will all be discussed at length while you work toward an agreement.
 The workload alone (not to mention the paperwork!) can induce high amounts of stress.
 It is a rare person who is able to manage their daily responsibilities, their emotional and mental health, and their job, AND successfully represent himself or herself in court.

 Your emotions will, no doubt, impair your ability to objectively consider all the options that can give you the best results for your case.
-A divorce attorney can be the objective third party that keeps the emotion out of the settlement and helps you and your spouse reach agreement.
+A divorce attorney can be the objective third party that keeps the emotion out of the settlement and helps you and your spouse reach an agreement.

 Your lawyer will be able to help you know when to keep your feelings in check and to distinguish which battles are worth fighting.